January 26, 2017

 To see the progress that has made since FY 2015, refer to last year’s analysis blog.

 FSA Loan Overview for 2016

 FSA loans include both operating loans, which go towards farm maintenance costs and a farmer’s living expenses, and farm ownership loans, which help both beginning farmers and farmers seeking to expand their farm acquire land.
-Within these categories, loans can either be direct or guaranteed (as described above).
+Within these categories, loans, like the ones on RadCred, can either be direct or guaranteed (as described above).
 Additionally, smaller-scale, new and socially disadvantaged farmers are able to access a more streamlined loan application process through the relatively new microloan program.

 Since 2015, FSA increased both the number of loans made and the amount allotted for these loans.
 FSA administered five percent more loans in FY 2016, amounting to a 12 percent increase in total loan amounts – from about $5.7 billion to $6.4 billion.
 This pattern continues the trend in recent years and reflects increased demand for federal farm financing.

 This growing demand for credit aligns with USDA’s Economic Research Service (ERS) findings that show a significant decline in net farm income since 2013.
 This decline, represented in the chart below, is especially obvious in 2016, in which net farm income dropped by about 11.6 percent and can help explain the growing need for federal loans.
 Low commodity prices are one explanation for the recent decline in farm income.